Microsoft (MSFT)

 15. Is Now The Time To Buy Microsoft?

-There are multiple reasons why we think Microsoft is an amazing business.
-For starters, its superb long-term revenue growth driven by the Intelligent Cloud segment suggests Azure is catching up to AWS.
-And while its falling returns show it may be getting harder to find good investments, its outstanding free cash flow generation enables it to make bold bets, like a $10+ billion investment into ChatGPT’s Open AI.
-On top of that, Microsoft’s one-of-a-kind installed base leads to low customer acquisition costs and a strong operating margin.
+Microsoft is an amazing business ranking highly on our list.
+First of all, the company’s superb long-term revenue growth driven by the Intelligent Cloud segment suggests Azure is catching up to AWS.
+And while its falling returns show it may be getting harder to find good investments, its exceptional two-year revenue growth, which punched in above its five-year trend, shows it’s been wildly successful in bundling more products to its existing customers.
+On top of that, Microsoft’s outstanding free cash flow generation enables it to make bold bets, like a $10+ billion investment into ChatGPT’s Open AI.

-Microsoft’s price-to-earnings ratio based on the next 12 months is 32x.
-Analyzing the software landscape today, Microsoft’s positive attributes shine bright.
-We like the stock at this price.
+Microsoft’s price-to-earnings ratio based on the next 12 months is 27.8x.
+Scanning the software space today, Microsoft’s fundamentals really stand out, and we like it at this price.